-The decrease in total net position is primarily the result of depreciation and contributions of construction projects not owned by the District in the Statement of Net Position along with the payment of long-term debt.
+The decrease in total net position is primarily the result of depreciation expense and contributions of construction projects not owned by the District in excess of capital outlay expenditures in the Statement of Net Position.

-The current year District projects include: Busch Greenway, Centennial Greenway, Dardenne Greenway, Shady Creek Greenway, Gravois Creek Greenway, Maline Greenway, Mississippi Greenway, Missouri River Greenway, River Des Peres Greenway, and St. Vincent Greenway, as well as collaborative planning projects.
+The current year District projects include: Busch Greenway, Centennial Greenway, Chouteau Greenway, Deer Creek Greenway, Fee Fee Greenway, Gravois Greenway, Maline Greenway, Meramec Greenway, Mississippi Greenway, River Des Peres Greenway, and St. Vincent Greenway, as well as collaborative planning projects.
 Project expenses include various grants to agencies that oversee the development projects as well as significant professional fees in the areas of acquisition costs, legal fees, architectural and design consultation, consulting fees, etc.